UseInternal walls, door jambs, sound isolation systems

 CharacteristicsWind noise elimination, flush finish door frames, square set plater detailing, sound insulation

-At 218 metres tall, wind-related noise was a major concern for the developer, Multiplex.
-Wind related noise can commonly cause loud creaking noises throughout the internal wall structures in high rise buildings.
+At 218 meters tall, wind-related noise was a major concern for the developer, Multiplex.
+Wind-related noise can commonly cause loud creaking noises throughout the internal wall structures in high rise buildings.
 Studco engineers collaborated with partners Multiplex, PKA Acoustics and Deakin University’s Engineering Research Team to research, critique and find a solution to the problem.
-This led to the creation of the new Studco Vortex Framing System, which eliminates stress and tension within the wall system that causes the noise problems.
+This led to the creation of the new Studco Vortex Framing System, which eliminates stress and tension within the wall system that causes noise problems.

 Ensuring that all elements of the design criteria were met, Studco Vortex Wall Systems went through various stages of design to adequately address all causes of the noise annoyance, including tension and metal-to-metal friction.
 In addition to removing tension, the Studco Vortex Wall System is so structurally sound it can support the weight of the 25mm thick stone panels that have been fixed directly to the framing system.